Will-I-Am-7/MarsRoverChallenge/README.md

 ### Prerequisites

-- .NET 5 runtime must be installed on the host machine in order to run the application
+- .NET 5 runtime or SDK must be installed on the host machine in order to run the application
 <https://dotnet.microsoft.com/download/dotnet/5.0>

 ### Commands